overture-stack/genomic-data-playground/README.md

 #### <a name="update-analysis"></a>Update an Analysis
-Even after an analysis has been created, using its `analysisId`, only the fields described by it's `analysisType` schema, can be updated using the following steps:
+Even after an analysis has been created, using its `analysisId`, only the fields described by it's `analysisType` schema can be updated using the following steps:

 ##### <a name="prepare-update-analysis"></a>1.
 Prepare UpdateAnalysis Request
 Prepare a json document that contains the updated fields for the analysis.